 The Sennheiser PCV 05 (Amazon.com) comes highly-recommended by those who use it.

 Self explanatory 😛 If you’re looking for a standalone mic to attach to a pair of headphones, I have personally used the Zalman ZM-MIC1 (Amazon.com), and it’s commendable.
 Right now, I’m using a $1 microphone that I purchased off of eBay.
-I’m waiting to receive a Massdrop Minimic.
+I am testing the Massdrop Minimic as a potential replacement.

 I have also heard good things about the ModMic by Antlion Audio (Amazon.com)